 Patients are no more spending time in the waiting rooms or in a line outside the doctor’s cabin.
 With a hospital appointment mobile app, they are now able to make an appointment just at the click of a finger.
 And, all they have to do is show up with the appointment confirmation message to meet their doctor.

 4- Comfort of Cashless Payment

-Technology is now enabling patients to not worry about dealing with cash in case of medical emergency, when they have the freedom of making cashless transactions.
-This comfort has single handedly lowered the time spent in patient admission and discharge.
+Technology is now enabling patients to not worry about dealing with cash in case of a medical emergency when they have the freedom of making cashless transactions.
+This comfort has single-handedly lowered the time spent inpatient admission and discharge.

 While the ones that we just saw, focussed on the concept of mobility healthcare one way or the other, there are other aspects of technology as well that are less talked about outside of the core healthcare discussion groups.
 Let us look at some of them –

 From the artificial limb to pacemakers, a number of devices are now implanted in the human body and connected with a mobile app on the patient’s device to monitor health in real time.

 The last decade has brought an entirely concentrated focus on mental health.
 People all across the globe, are now willing to spend money on headgears or smart watches that float them to a peaceful setting – Visuals and Music – where they can go to fight anxiety and stress.